 Bcome will allow you to interact with them all in the same project.

 5.1 Create directory structure

-For both OAuth 2.0 and Service account authorisation methods, create a directory named .gauth in the root of your project directory.
+For both OAuth 2.0 and Service account authorisation methods, ensure you have a directory named .gauth in the root of your project directory.